Three: The Little House

 Stunned.
 Staggered.
 Paralyzed.
 Petrified.
-No single word can describe how I felt when I received the eviction notice from the school board.
-After almost three years, eminent domain was taking me back to square one.
+No single word can describe how I felt when I received that eviction notice.
+After almost three years, I was forced back to square one.
 I knew a little more about plants and a little more about business, but it didn’t matter much; I was homeless.
 My options seemed clear yet clearly impossible.
 I could get a job.
 (No, I couldn’t.
-My mind recoiled from the idea).
+My mind recoiled from the idea.)
 I could find another rental and move the shop.
-(That seemed like an expensive effort at sliding sideways).
+That seemed like an expensive effort at sliding sideways.
 But I wasn’t completely bereft.
-The school board had awarded me $10,000 for breaking my leasehold.
-I had some seed money.
+The school board had awarded me $10,000.00 for breaking my leasehold.
+I had seed money.

 I was rescued by good fortune and good family.
 My brother Dan called.
-He’d seen a piece of property for sale on 20th East and because it was zoned commercial, he thought I might be interested.
-I went to look.
-They were having an open house.
-When I parked, I could see people inside, so I decided to wait until the crowd thinned out.
-Instead, I walked down the driveway.
+He’d seen a piece of property for sale on 20th East, and because it was zoned commercial, he thought I might be interested.
+I went to take a look.
+They were having an open house and several cars were parked in front, so I parked at the 7-Eleven lot across the street and headed down the driveway.

 I couldn’t believe my eyes!
-The backyard must have been 100’ deep and 50’ or 60’ wide.
+The back yard must have been one hundred feet deep and fifty or sixty feet wide.
 I stared at it like it was hallowed ground.
 This yard was big enough for a greenhouse!
 During my buying trips to California, I had fallen in love with greenhouses.
-The warm, moist air and the smell of earth and growing things are transformative.
-I’m not a poet but being in a greenhouse moves you that way.
-The possibility of owning a greenhouse hadn’t seemed a possibility.
-Now, I could picture the whole thing.
+The warm, moist air and the smell of earth and growing things is transformative.
+I’m not a poet but being in a greenhouse moves you in the same way.
+The idea of owning a greenhouse hadn’t seemed possible.
+Now, I could visualize the whole thing.

-Without my brother’s signature, I wouldn’t have gotten a mortgage, so I am thankful for that.
-The loan process took a while.
-There were many evenings I parked at the 7-11 across the street and studied the house.
+Without my brother’s signature, I wouldn’t have gotten a mortgage, so I am forever grateful to him.
+Even with his signature, the loan process took a while.
+There were many evenings when I parked at the 7-Eleven across the street and studied the house.
 Did it have a bathroom?
 I couldn’t remember a kitchen.
-While I waited, the Grass Menagerie was still open and I continued my love affair with houseplants.
+How many bedrooms did it have?
+While I waited, The Grass Menagerie remained open, and I continued my love affair with house plants.

-In the fall, the bulldozers finally came to knock down the beloved Grass Menagerie.
-I took down the signage and the light shades and anything else that might be useful.
-I put the cash register and the open sign in the van and left the key in the lock.
+In the fall, the bulldozers came to knock it down.
+I had taken everything I thought might be useful.
+I put the cash register and the “Open” sign in the van and left the key in the lock.
 It seemed a bitter end to a happy era.
 But it was not a hopeless ending.
 I had a place to go.

 “I am,” I said.